Having more fun than a human being should be allowed to have, Rush Limbaugh doing what I was born to do.

 So those states then are not able to give money to the schools.

-So Rahima Ellis of NBC probably will be assigned with ChICOM journalists who are being sent into retraining sessions to learn Marxist news reporting techniques, because this babe uh explained Reaganomics here pretty well.
+So Rahima Ellis of NBC probably will be assigned with CHICOM journalists who are being sent into retraining sessions to learn Marxist news reporting techniques because this babe explained her egonomics here pretty well.

-Uh, ladies and gentlemen about this whole Kansas City school situation and why it is that they're closing these schools and how it happened.
+Now, let me just clarify something here, ladies and gentlemen, about this whole Kansas City school situation and why it is that they're closing these schools and how it happened.

-Now, Randall Holvin at uh at the American Thinker describes this as a case study in liberal stupidity.
+Now, Randall Hovind at the American Thinker describes this as a case study in liberal stupidity.

-And they quote the case the KC Councilwoman Sharon Sanders Brooks on the background.
+And they quote the KC Councilwoman Sharon Sanders-Brooks in the background.

 There might be another explanation, though, one that the AP barely mentions.